mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The server-side pagination can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.

-The Grid uses the `rowCount` to calculate the number of pages and to show the information about the current state of the pagination in the footer.
+The Data Grid uses the `rowCount` to calculate the number of pages and to show the information about the current state of the pagination in the footer.
 You can provide the `rowCount` in one of the following ways:

 - Initialize - use `initialState.pagination.rowCount` prop to initialize the `rowCount`